Click on the Indicators below for More Information

 Data from 2020 may be inflated by the Covid-19 pandemic, as there was no consistent way for states to report pandemic-related closures

-During the last five years, there has been a significant downward trend and values have remained within the 10th and 90th percentiles of all observed data in the time series.
+During the last five years, there has been a significant upward trend and values have remained within the 10th and 90th percentiles of all observed data in the time series.

 Beach closures are the number of days when beach water quality is determined to be unsafe.